zansy/blog/zansy/source/_posts/sfDeveloperIPrep.md

  - Passing score: 65%

 # Salesforce Fundamentals(7%) 4-5

+Learning Objectives
+After completing this unit, you’ll be able to:

+- Describe the considerations for developing in a multitenant environment.
+- Understand design frameworks and how to build applications using declarative and programmatic tools.
+- Recognize use cases for declarative versus programmatic customizations.

 ## Platform Development Basics
 ### Get Started with Platform Development
 Learning Objectives